 Varsity jackets stretch over time because of the natural properties of their leather sleeves.
 As a result the woolen body of the jacket also stretches by a small margin.
 But there is no possibility of a varsity jacket shrinking over time.

 There are a few ways to shrink a varsity though, just as there are a few ways to stretch them out.
-But by far the best way to do either is to just go to a tailor who specializes in leather and ask them to make some alterations to your jacket.
+But by far the best way to do either is to just go to a tailor who specializes in suede or leather and ask them to make some alterations to your jacket.

 My name is Alex Higson and I am the founder of Magic Of Clothes.
 I have worked in the fashion industry for many years, and clothes and style are a huge part of my life.